 That means, for now, we are stuck with cars.
 They need to be included in the solution and not brushed under the carpet.

 A recent Mckinsey report (Five COVID-19 aftershocks reshaping mobility’s future – https://www.mckinsey.com/industries/automotive-and-assembly/our-insights/five-covid-19-aftershocks-reshaping-mobilitys-future#) highlighted one aspect that requires further consideration.
 Hyperlocal information.

 “The pandemic could also become a catalyst for more changes, as cities pursue their own, largely uncoordinated agendas.
 As a result, mobility players will need to develop a regional and hyperlocal perspective on this emerging mobility patchwork, recalibrating their market radar to anticipate these developments early on.”

 What does this actually mean?
-For me it is all about understanding that for your place the best way to get there and to move around is made up of mode X & Y. For another it may be mode X & Z. For another, it could simply be X.
+For me it is all about understanding that for your place the best way to get there and to move around is made up of mode X & Y. Of course, for other people it may be modes X & Z. For others, it could simply be X.

 So if cars are X, Trams are Y and eScooters are Z we can better provide mobility options that are fit for a place.
 Not every place will have the same provisions.
 Yet, all places should have great, freely available trusted information on what is available, where and when.

 This requires investment in open data collection, processing and placement for 3rd parties to subscribe too.
 Along with some flexible measures on outcomes and thresholds for determining when a certain level of activity indicates stress in the system and place.
 For instance when congestion occurs.